 In the end, we concluded that while contextual links were definitely used more than the global navigation links, it wasn’t clear that they resulted in a better user experience for visitors.
 We decided not to implement contextual links as tested, but we are still considering other modification, including moving the global navigation to the hamburger menu.
 We’re also examining modifying navigation elements to help visitors know where they are on the site and how they can get to related information.

 A lot of work goes into designing and developing improvements for the website and testing them.
 Sometimes a test doesn’t give you the result you expected, and that can be a good thing.
-Contained and focused tests such as this can help us save valuable time and resources by showing us what not to develop and build, and steer us towards finding options that could result in a better user experience for everyone.
+Contained and focused tests such as this can help you save valuable time and resources by showing you what not to develop and build, and steer you towards finding options that could result in better user experiences for everyone.